 And this American company could end up being involved in just about all of it.

-In fact, this company’s % of revenue produced outside of the US has DOUBLED since 2015!
-Its ability to be nimble from these many different locations help chip makers avoid supply chain issues...
+In fact, this company’s percentage of revenue produced outside of the U.S. has DOUBLED since 2015!
+Its ability to be nimble from these many different locations helps chip makers avoid supply chain issues...
 Just like the shortages in 2021 that I mentioned earlier.
-They understand the value of being in close proximity to all of the major production facilities...
-So they don’t need to always depend on shipping mission critical products around the world when they’re needed.
+This company understands the value of being in close proximity to all of the major production facilities...
+So they don’t need to always depend on shipping mission-critical products around the world when they’re needed.

 And as Zacks reports, “The company has been continuously attracting big tech companies like Intel due to its capability to meet delivery schedules even among severe supply chain constraints.”

-The importance of this company’s products and services cannot be understated.
+The importance of this company’s products and services cannot be overstated.

-I believe The entire chip industry would come to a standstill without this company’s products and services.
+I believe the entire chip industry would come to a standstill without this company’s products and services.

-And we’re talking about an industry that is expected to reach $1.3 Trillion within the next few years.
+And we’re talking about an industry that is expected to reach $1.3 trillion within the next few years.

-This is a rare opportunity to get a piece of a company that holds a virtual monopoly on 128 pieces of patented mission-critical equipment and services relied on by top chip makers in the US and around the world.
+This is a rare opportunity to get a piece of a company that holds a virtual monopoly on 128 pieces of patented, mission-critical equipment and services relied on by top chip makers in the U.S. and around the world.

-And historically, vital pick and shovel stocks like this $32 stock... that provide a vital service to the chip industry... have given investors gigantic opportunities to profit...
+And historically, vital pick-and-shovel stocks like this $32 opportunity... that provide a vital service to the chip industry... have given investors gigantic opportunities to profit...

 How large?

-32x Greater Returns Than Large Chip Companies Like Intel Or TSMC ...
+32 Times Greater Returns Than Large Chip Companies Like Intel or TSMC ...

 Well...

-A $10,000 starting stake into ASML early on would have ballooned into over $2.7 Million.
+A $10,000 starting stake into ASML early on would have ballooned into over $2.7 million.

-Or how about Lam Research, which has pioneered how chips are layered throughout the production process...
-It is up 16,079% since 2000.
+Or how about Lam Research, which has pioneered how chips are layered throughout the production process?
+It’s up 16,079% since 1985.